andrebergvind/Cyclistic-bike-share-analysis/README.md

 As a supplement to only aim for an increased membership conversion, Cyclistic has a strong possibility of increasing revenue by targeting tourists.
 In order to do so, they can:

-4. **Offer a Variety of Membership Types**
+4. **Offer a variety of membership types**

 Introduce flexible membership options to appeal to the tourist rider segment, such as weekend-only passes and a 1-week tourist membership.
-Although it does not fully agree with the main purpose of this analysis, it certainly could drive additional revenue and increase customer loyalty with the company and in that way support a stable long term growth.
+Although it does not fully agree with the main business goal, insights derived from the analysis suggest that the casual riders segment is partly composed of short-time visitors, which are less likely to subscribe for a full year service.

+This initiative could therefore contribute to the incremental revenue collected from customers otherwise not accounted for.
+Additionally, it could serve as a method to create future relationships and an effective entry point into the membership ecosystem if the company chooses to expand to other locations, thereby supporting long-term growth.